VacsoLLC/frameworkTicketing/README.md

 By default the config file uses the same enviorment varaibles for the Microsoft Graph API as the email setup.
 If you want to use a different App registration, you'll need to update the config file.

+Make sure the the enviorment varaible SYNC_USERS= is set to 1.
+See the env.example file.

+Users are synced every 6 hours.
+To force a user sync, you can access the following URL (Login to frontend first): /core/usersync/action/sync/1

 ### Setup Single Sign On via SAML

 #### Microsoft